universityofderby/chef-oracle-client/README.md

 This cookbook is concerned with a full installation of oracle-client.
 This will give access to oracle-cient, sqlplus etc.
 You will need to accept the terms & conditions on the oracle site and download to an on-site artifact store: http://www.oracle.com/technetwork

-this cookbook will setup the tnsnames file through the use of node attributes (detailed below).
+This cookbook will setup the tnsnames file through the use of node attributes (detailed below).

 This cookbook does not set up an oracle-client service.